-- Describe the scenario in your own words.
+- The student must describe the scenario in his/her own words.
 Do NOT copy and paste.

-- Define the actual dilemma - This is the decision that you must make.
+- Define the actual dilemma - This is the decision that the student must make.

 - Whom does the dilemma impact (or whom could it potentially impact) and how?
 This is the ripple effect of the dilemma.
-Think deeply and broadly, and demonstrate that you understand the impact of the dilemma.
+Think deeply and broadly, and demonstrate understanding of the impact of the dilemma.

 - Describe the competing values present in the dilemma from the list of 6 social work values in the NASW Code of Ethics.
 How are the values relevant in this the dilemma, and how do they compete with each other?

-- Describe your first “gut” solution to the problem.
+- Describe first “gut” solution to the problem.

-- This section should demonstrate not only an understanding of the NASW Code of Ethics, but also self-awareness and an understanding of how your own experiences have shaped how you make decisions.
-Simply stating the decision that you would make will not suffice.
-This section is where you will discuss not only what you would do, but why.
+- This section should demonstrate not only an understanding of the NASW Code of Ethics, but also self-awareness and an understanding of how the student's own experiences have shaped how he/she make decisions.
+Simply stating the decision that the student would make will not suffice.
+This section is where the student will discuss not only what he/she would do, but why.

-For this part, you will use the morality framework (from the course text) to evaluate your initial “gut reaction” solution to the ethical dilemma.
-Considering what you wrote as your initial “gut” solution, you will apply that solution/decision to the framework presented in the textbook.
-After working through each step of the framework, you will re-evaluate your initial “gut” solution, and develop at least two alternative solutions (at least one must be biblically principled).
-Additionally, you will address the role that supervision and consultation would have within this dilemma.
+For this part, the student will use the morality framework (from the course text) to evaluate his/her initial “gut reaction” solution to the ethical dilemma.
+The student will consider what he/she wrote as his/her initial “gut” solution and apply that solution/decision to the framework presented in the textbook.
+After working through each step of the framework, the student will re-evaluate his/her initial “gut” solution and develop at least two alternative solutions (at least one must be biblically principled).
+Additionally, the student will address the role that supervision and consultation would have within this dilemma.